Death Adder (character): Theodore Scott

 A new Death Adder, Theodore Scott, was introduced during Civil War as a member of the Thunderbolts.

 During the Secret Invasion storyline, Death Adder joins the Serpent Society.
 The Serpent Society held a number of civilians hostage in a compound in the American Midwest, claiming they were protecting themselves from the Skrulls.
 However, they are easily defeated by Nova and the Nova Corps.

 In All-New, All-Different Marvel, Death Adder appears as a member of the Serpent Society under its new name of Serpent Solutions.
 In Secret Empire, Helmut Zemo recruits Death Adder, among others, into his Army of Evil.

 Later, Death Adder joins Bella Donna's Assassins Guild.
 Alongside several other assassins, he confronts Deadpool, who kills him with a shuriken.

 Powers and abilities

 Through mutagenic experimentation by the Brand Corporation, the first Death Adder's strength, stamina, durability, agility, and reflexes were artificially enhanced.
 He also became amphibious, enabling him to breathe underwater, survive oceanic pressure, and swim at high speeds.
 Death Adder wore lightweight armor supplied by the Brand Corporation, which included titanium claws and a spiked casing for his tail.

 Other versions

 Earth-33900

 An unidentified incarnation of Death Adder from Earth-33900 appears in Avengers American Armed Forces.

 Ultimate Marvel

-An original, unidentified incarnation of Death Adder from Earth-1610 appears in the Ultimate Marvel imprint.
+An original female incarnation of Death Adder from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is a member of the Serpent Squad who possesses lizard-like abilities.
 Additionally, the Roland Burroughs incarnation of Death Adder appears as a member of the Serpent Skulls street gang before being killed by the Scourge of the Underworld.